links

 Common Lisp HyperSpec™

 The entire ANSI CL standard in HTML.
-Rather readable.

 Protocols, Specifications